 Monthly standing orders are the required method of payment for regular attendance fees.
 This provides you with a fixed and known amount to pay each month rather than the full variable amount shown on each monthly invoice.

-Estimate - The standing order calculation is only an estimate and it spreads out all the likely fees and free sessions over a full year.
+Estimate - The standing order calculation is only an estimate and it spreads out all the likely fees and free early education over a full year.
 You are still responsible to pay for the full amount invoiced, but do not do this unless requested (i.e. do not pay the difference between your standing order and your invoice or balance).

 Accounts - We keep track, using an accounts package, of all your invoices (debits: fees and extras) and payments (credits: standing orders, vouchers remittances, etc).
 This results in a balance on your account shown on each monthly invoice.
 This balance will be positive (a debit balance - i.e. you owe us) or negative (a credit balance - i.e. a current overpayment).